apache/lenya/src/modules/fckeditor/README.txt

 1. download the latest release of fckeditor from http://www.fckeditor.net/

-2. unzip it into the src/modules/fckeditor/resources directory (resources directory should now contain a directory named FCKeditor)
+2. unzip it into the src/modules/fckeditor/resources directory (resources directory should now contain a directory named fckeditor)

 3. register the module with your publication, so that the appropriate menu item can be displayed: in <yourpub>/config/publication.xconf, add the line